On the Path to High-Performing Teams: Goal Management

 Low performance

-If you consistently achieve your goals over time, you are viewed as a high performer.
+If you consistently achieve your goals over time, you are viewed on the path to high-performing teams or high-performers.
 On the other hand, if you consistently fail to achieve them over time you are viewed as a low performer.
 It’s that simple, enough said.

 Frank Ginac